kkonat/raylib-dart/README.md

-A simple Raylib 4.0 demo.
+A simple dart & Raylib 4.0 demo.

-.dll compiled from in VS2022
+.dll compiled in VS2022, from :
 https://github.com/ufrshubham/raylib